hasura/learn-graphql/tutorials/graphql/intro-graphql/tutorial-site/content/graphql-queries.md

 }
 ```

+The GraphQL server will automatically use the variable in the right place in the query!
+That means, `$limit` is replaced by the number "10".

-Now instead of sending just the query to the GraphQL server, from our client
-we'll send both the query and the variables.
-The GraphQL server will use the
+Instead of sending just the query to the GraphQL server from our client, we'll send both the query and the variables.
-variable in the right place in the query automatically for us!

 Let's try this out in GraphiQL:
 1. Head to GraphiQL